jubbyshonhayi/ZemsCatering/README.md

 https://zemscakes.netlify.app/

-Zems Cakes & Catering is a modern bakery and catering website built with HTML, CSS, and JavaScript.
-The platform showcases cakes, catering services, and drinks in a clean and responsive interface designed to provide customers with a smooth browsing and ordering experience.
+Zems Cakes & Catering is a modern bakery and catering website built with HTML, CSS, JavaScript, and Netlify Functions.
+The platform showcases cakes, catering services, and drinks in a responsive and user-friendly interface designed to provide customers with a smooth browsing and ordering experience.

-Users can explore products, search through categories, and place orders directly through WhatsApp with pre-filled messages containing the selected product name and price.
+The website also includes a chatbot assistant and WhatsApp ordering integration for easier customer interaction and product inquiries.

 ## Features